Municipality of Granville: Early years and development

 The area was first incorporated on 20 January 1885, when the Governor of New South Wales, Lord Augustus Loftus, proclaimed the "Borough of Granville".
 Alban Gee was appointed the first returning officer for the council election on 18 March 1885, with nine aldermen elected at-large.

 The prominent conveyancer and local landowner behind Granville's incorporation, John Nobbs, was elected the first mayor, and John Southwood Beach was appointed first Town Clerk at the Council's first meeting on 27 March 1885.
 Although the first council was elected at-large, from 25 May 1887 the council was divided into three wards: East, North and West.
 South Ward was added on 29 December 1891, bringing the number of aldermen to twelve.
 Granville's central location for the railways meant that industrial development became more important to the area, with an 1888 profile of the borough noting "A very large number of important industries, employing in the aggregate quite an army of mechanics, exists in the borough."

-Effective 26 February 1906, a five square kilometre area bounded by Prospect and Sherwood to the west (the Southern Rail line) and Auburn to the east (Duck River), and south to the Sydney water supply pipeline forming the northern boundary of Bankstown, was added to the South Ward.
+Effective 26 February 1906, a five square kilometre area south of Granville Road, bounded by Prospect and Sherwood to the west (the Southern Rail line) and Auburn to the east (Duck River), and south to the Sydney water supply pipeline forming the northern boundary of Bankstown, was added to the South Ward.
 From 28 December 1906, following the passing of the Local Government Act, 1906, the council was renamed as the "Municipality of Granville".
 On 3 May 1922, the ward system was abolished.